kylekce/CS50sql/Week 6/deep/answers.md

 Yes, it will be distirbuted evenly.
 This is because with the random distribution, it gives each boat a 33.3% chance of receiving an observation.
 Over a large number of observations, the distribution might approximate evenness.

 <!-- Suppose a researcher wants to query for all observations between midnight and 1am.
 On how many of the boats will they need to run the query? -->
-The researcher will need to query on all three boats since the data is randomly distributed between the boats, so there is no guarantee that a single boat will have all the observations between midnight and 1am.
+The researcher will need to query on all three boats since the obeservations are randomly distributed between the boats, so there is no guarantee that a single boat will have all the observations between midnight and 1am.

 ## Partitioning by Hour
 <!-- Will the observations likely be evenly distributed across all boats, even if AquaByte most commonly collects observations between midnight and 1am?
 Why or why not? -->
 No, the observations will not be evenly distributed across all boats.
-This is because the data is partitioned by time of day and Boat A will have all the observations
+This is because the data commonly collects observations between midnight and 1am, and that range of time is partitioned on Boat A. This means that Boat A will have all or most of the observations compared to the other two boats.

 ## Partitioning by Hash Value

 TODO